 The oldest capital city in the U.S., Santa Fe was founded by Spanish conquistadors in 1610.
 However, settlements by Pueblo peoples in the Rio Grande Valley date back 1,000 years.

 Just 16 miles from the adobe-walled galleries and boutiques in town, Ski Santa Fe claims the second-highest base area in North America, poised on 12,175-foot Mt.
 Baldy.
-The cafeteria serves superb green chile (don’t forget the corn bread), but there are no lodgings or accommodations for miles around.
+The cafeteria serves superb green chile (don’t miss the corn bread), but there are no lodgings or accommodations for miles around.

 For that, you’ll have to roll back down the mountain to Santa Fe.
 A literal melting pot for Indian, Spanish, and Anglo ingredients and recipes, Santa Fe offers some of most exciting cuisine in the United States.
 On menus, sushi hobnobs with blue-corn enchiladas, while chiles (chipotles, habaneros, serranos) star in everything from pastas to ice cream.
 “The City Different” has some 600 restaurants—more per capita than New York City.